nelsonfigueroa/nelson.cloud/content/posts/2020-12-31-favorite-privacy-tools.md

 **Official site:** [https://mullvad.net/en/](https://mullvad.net/en/)

-Mullvad VPN does not log any activity (and has been audited to prove it), and is pretty afforable.
+Mullvad VPN does not log any activity (and has been audited to prove it), and is pretty affordable.
 I know many people out there opt to use free VPNs, but there's a 99% chance they're selling your information to marketing companies.
 It's much better to pay for a VPN.

 The source code for the Mullvad client applications [is open-source](https://github.com/mullvad/mullvadvpn-app).